gillianwenhold/tn_congress/README.md

 # TnCongress

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/tn_congress`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to TnCongress!
+This gem is a CLI directory of all Congresspeople in the state of Tennessee which pulls data from the members directory of "http://www.capitol.tn.gov".
+You will be able to learn more about representatives in the House and Senate, including biographical information and/or recent bills they have sponsored.

-## Installation
+## Installation & Starting the Program

 If you have git installed on your computer, click the "clone or download" button at the top of this page, then copy the URL to your clipboard.
 Then, open a terminal and execute the following commands: